 Air quality assessments included in the M4 East and New M5 Environmental Impact Statements show that regional air quality is unlikely to change as a result of WestConnex.
 In fact, WestConnex will result in improvements in some areas where traffic uses the underground motorway tunnels instead of surface roads.

-Sydney Motorway Corporation (SMC) has established the Air Quality Community Consultative Committee (AQCCC) for the M4 East project.
-Expressions of interest to join the New M5 AQCCC closed on Friday 25 August 2017.
-Further information on the New M5 AQCCC is available here
+In 2017, Sydney Motorway Corporation (SMC) established the Air Quality Community Consultative Committee (AQCCC) for the M4 East (Stage 1) project and the New M5 (Stage 2) project.
+Further information on the New M5 AQCCC is available here.

 WestConnex tunnels use longitudinal ventilation systems, which require vehicles to draw in fresh air.
 The air from the tunnel is then released through ventilation facilities, supported by fans, which control air movement within the tunnel.
 The ventilation system is automatically controlled using real-time traffic data – taking into account traffic mix and speed, plus feedback from air quality sensors in the tunnel.